MicrosoftDocs/dynamics-365-fraud-protection/content/assessment-configure-existing.md

 - Share the assessment, allowing it to be called by another assessment, using one of the following options:
   - **Private** – Can be called only from the same root environment (_default_)
   - **Shared** – Accessible in all environments in the tenant
   - Provide the sample response in the **Add sample response** pane, in the *Sharing* setting.
-Sample response must be provided in JSON format.
-The sample response fields provided here will be used to enable descriptions (via tooltip) and suggestions for autocomplete when referencing them in a rule.
-To learn more about how to call a Shared or Private assessment from another assessment, please visit [External assessments](external-assessments.md) allowing it to be called by a second assessment from another environment using one of the following options:
+The sample response must be provided in JSON format.
+The sample response fields you provide are used to enable descriptions (tooltips) and suggestions for autocomplete when they are referenced in a rule.
+For more information about how to call a shared or private assessment from another assessment, please see [External assessments](external-assessments.md) allowing it to be called by a second assessment from another environment using one of the following options:
 - Delete the assessment:
   - An assessment can only be deleted in the root environment it was created in.
 An assessment can't be deleted if a velocity is referencing it, or if the assessment is being shared.